Nomination for Special Awards

 A prize will be awarded for an outstanding project in key ares of activism covered in the life of Molly Brown, including suffrage, juvenile justice, and education.

-- Best Project on Human Rights in Africa (Sponsored by Professor Christine Sundberg, CU Denver Department of History): Prizes will be awarded to the best project discussing human rights issues in Africa.
+- Best Project on Human Rights in Africa (Sponsored by Professor Christine Sundberg, CU Denver Department of History): Prize will be awarded to the best project discussing human rights issues in Africa.